slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Startups don’t die when they run out of cash, they die when the founders run out of energy."
 -- Naval Ravikant [1974]*

-> *"Without customers, you don’t have a business.
-You have a hobby."
--- Don Peppers & Martha Rogers*

 First try to sell it.
 Than build it.

 If you build something that people say they’ll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
 At that point it’s just part of the struggle.